GeometryZero: Advancing Geometry Solving via Group Contrastive Policy Optimization: Experiments

 To better understand the contributions of components in GCPO, we conduct an ablation study to evaluate three variants of GeometryZero and compare them with the GRPO model and GeometryZero, where the descriptions of the variants are further detailed in Appendix \ref{appendix:ablation_study_variant}.

-Our findings show that GeometryZero (/wo LR) achieves on average 2.26\% higher performance than GeometryZero (/wo LR, /wo GC).
-Both GeometryZero (/wo AR) and GeometryZero (/wo LR) demonstrate better average performance across benchmarks compared to Qwen-2.5-7B-GRPO by 0.87\% and 1.35\% respectively, while these two variants show 0.97\% and 0.49\% lower average performance than GeometryZero.
-We also provide an ablation study on $3$B models in Appendix \ref{appendix:3b_ablation}.
+Our findings show that GeometryZero (/wo LR) achieves higher performance than GeometryZero (/wo LR, /wo GC).
+Both GeometryZero (/wo AR) and GeometryZero (/wo LR) demonstrate better average performance across benchmarks compared to Qwen-2.5-3B-GRPO respectively, while these two variants show lower average performance than GeometryZero.
+We also provide more ablation studies on different-sized models in Appendix \ref{appendix:3b_ablation}.

 The experimental results indicate that removing either the auxiliary reward or its corresponding group contrastive masking leads to performance degradation across benchmarks.
 Similarly, eliminating the length reward in GCPO also poses negative effects.
 These results validate the effectiveness of our proposed method.